CosmicMind/Material/README.md

 ![Material](http://www.cosmicmind.io/MK/Material.png)

-## Welcome to Material 2
+## Welcome to Material

 Material is an animation and graphics framework.

 ## About Material 2

 The first version of Material was to bring Material Design to iOS.
 We considered that a great starting point, but not the entire story.
-Material 2 is the next chapter, which goes deeper into iOS with refined APIs that simplify Architecture, Photo Library, Reminders, Photo & Video, and much more.
+Material 2 is the next chapter, which goes deeper into iOS with refined APIs that simplify Architecture, Photo Library, Reminders, Text Editing, Photo & Video, and much more.
 In addition to Material Design, we love Apple’s flat UI.
 Having this in mind, we made it possible to accomplish both UI styles with ease.

-## Our Mission

-CosmicMind is setting out to build a seamless application platform, and Material is a major part of this effort.
-Material is the UI to our platform and will continue to advance itself through our growing community and project maintainers.
-We believe Material has a bright future and we are excited to openly share it with everyone.

 ## Features